MIT-LCP/mimic-website/content/en/docs/IV/modules/hosp/d_labitems.md

 ## Important considerations

-This table used to contain a column called `loinc_code`, which store standardized identifiers for laboratory measurements.
+This table used to contain a column called `loinc_code`, which stored standardized identifiers for laboratory measurements.
 To support ongoing improvement of these labels, the assignment of LOINC codes is now done in the [MIMIC Code Repository](https://www.github.com/MIT-LCP/mimic-code).

 ## Table columns